I

 later president of King Coal Company.
 James & Inez Smith financially

-supported the publication of Jepson's 'Manual' and Inez collected
+supported the publication of Jepson's Manual and Inez collected

 plants in San Francisco and San Mateo counties in 1914 and 1915.
 From

-her second marriage until her death she lived in Hills-
+her second marriage until her death she lived in Hillsborough, CA." There was also a Smith Foundation which supported

 the publication of Howard McMinn's Manual of the trees, shrubs